 - The rebate is not available to users of bottled or cylinder (LPG) gas or bulk hot water systems.

 - The rebate does not apply to dormitory, motel, nursing home, ‘rooms to let’ or ward type accommodation.

-- Eligible customers can only claim the electricity and/or reticulated natural gas rebate for one residence in Queensland, and that must be their principal place of residence.
+- Eligible customers can only claim the rebate for 1 residence in Queensland, and that must be their principal place of residence.

 - The retailer accepts no liability if an application is lost.

 - The retailer may request the claimant complete the declaration when renewing an application for the rebate.

 - In no instance will the rebate paid be greater than the amount billed for electricity/reticulated natural gas usage.

 - The proprietor/owner may face legal action if they have knowingly submitted a fraudulent claim.
 Proprietors seeking more information about the Electricity /Reticulated Natural Gas Rebate Schemes should contact their energy retailer.